- 31 Obi Obi Road,

 Information for Members

-Meetings are held on the second Thursday of each month at 1930hrs, at Lil Bowman Cottage 31 Obi Obi Road, Mapleton.
+Meetings are held at 0900hrs on the 2nd Thursday of each month at Lil Bowman Cottage 31 Obi Obi Road, Mapleton.